dasiegel/IRT-M/README.md

 The present iteration of IRT-M requires dichotomous choices, with any non-dichotomous choice needing to be reformatted into a series of dichotomous ones.

-In the pre-analysis step, the analyst hand-codes each choice according to its connection to each latent dimension, recalling that latent dimensions capture specific theoretical concepts from one’s theory (e.g., perception of threat from immigration; ideological position; degree to which peace treaty captures minority rights and security).